oracle/pgql-lang/pages/pgql-1.2-spec.md

  - Unsigned integers consist of one or more digits.
  - Unsigned decimals consist of zero or more digits followed by a dot (`.`) and one or more digits, or, one or more digits followed by only a dot (`.`).

-## Escaped characters in strings
+## Escaped characters

-Escaping in string literals is necessary to support having white space, quotation marks and the backslash character as a part of the literal value.
-The following explains the syntax of an escaped character.
+Escaping in string literals and identifiers is necessary to support white space, quotation marks, and backslash characters.

+The syntax is:

 ```bash
 ESCAPED_CHARACTER ::= '\\' [tnr\"\'\\]
 ```

+TODO: fix the grammar.

 Note that an escaped character is either a tab (`\t`), a line feed (`\n`), a carriage return (`\r`), a single (`\'`) or double quote (`\"`), or a backslash (`\\`).
 Corresponding Unicode code points are shown in the table below.